DeVdistress/cmake_test/README.md

-# cmake project for testing its
+# cmake project for testing obvious and not quite features in c++